-Stay away from downed power lines.
 Assume that all downed lines are energized.

 Electricity could still be flowing through them.
-Report them immediately to PIE&G at 1-800-423-6634.
+Report them immediately to PIE&G at (800) 423-6634.

-Hear thunder?
-Head inside.
+HEAR THUNDER?
+HEAD INSIDE.
 If you can hear it, you could be in danger from lightning.
 The National Weather Service recommends you stay indoors at least 30 minutes after the last clap of thunder.
 If you're outside and can't seek shelter indoors, avoid high ground, water, tall isolated trees, and metal objects like bleachers or fences.

-Unplug your electronics.
-Avoid using electrical items and telephones, which can carry power surges.
+can carry power surges.
 Keep a battery-powered TV or radio on hand for weather updates.